CHBase/smart-ng-fhir-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### IIS Setup

+App can be setup in Windows as an IIS site.
+Ensure that the site is pointed to the `/dist` folder and that the `URL Rewrite` module has been installed in IIS.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.